pushpenderpannu/pushpenderpannu/README.md

 - 👋 Hi, I’m @pushpenderpannu
-- 👀 I’m interested in Web design, Java and Image Editing
+- 👀 I’m interested in Web design,Python, Kafka and Java
-- 🌱 I’m currently learning Affinity Photo
+- 🌱 I’m currently working of Kafka
 - 📫 Reach me on info@pushpender.in

 <!---